dragosu/jquery-aciTree/README.md

   for example).
 Also, using server-side coding, the tree loading can be optimized by returning data for more than one level deep, aciTree will process it and init the branches as required;

+- supports multiple data sources, each node can load his children from a different source, the entire tree structure can be serialized (including the added custom item properties);

 - supports item selection, checkbox and radio-button items, keyboard navigation with ARIA support (the arrow keys, pageup/pagedown, home/end, enter, escape,